-Over the last 17 years, Taran Guitars has collaborated with some of the world’s finest musicians and players and alongside bespoke customer orders, they are also proudly represented by dealers across the globe.
+From its inception in 2007, Taran Guitars has collaborated with some of the world’s finest musicians and players, and alongside bespoke customer orders, we are also proudly represented by dealers across the globe.

 THE TEAM